microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 # Application Resiliency

-As mentioned above Kubernetes Deployments is a resource that manages [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) and it enables you to manage application updates and rollbacks.
-This greatly improves the resiliency of your application.
+As mentioned above Kubernetes Deployments is a resource that manages ReplicaSets.
+In addition to controlling the number of pod replicas, ReplicaSets play an important role in enabling you to manage application updates and rollbacks.

 ## Deployments and ReplicaSets

-There is a link between Deployment and ReplicaSet resources.
-When you create a Deployment, Kubernetes creates a ReplicaSet for you.
+The Deployment resource is responsible for creating and updating the ReplicaSet.
+The ReplicaSet resource is responsible for creating and updating the Pods.
+In order to keep track of the relationship between the Deployment and ReplicaSet, the Deployment resource sets the `ownerReferences` field in the ReplicaSet resource.

-To view the link beetween the two resources, run the following command to get the owner reference of the store-front ReplicaSet.
+Run the following command to get the owner reference of the store-front ReplicaSet.

 ```bash
 # get the name of the store-front ReplicaSet